-- All elements of Oldham Town Centre should feel comfortable, safe and welcoming to all. - New areas of public realm must carefully consider the use of lighting, overlooking onto routes, clear signage and a choice of routes to ensure spaces are inclusive. - The public realm must feel well loved and well managed to ensure all feel welcome to visit. - → The Safer Parks for Women and Girls Guidance document provides an invaluable resource for all public realm design, and should be referred to for all public realm design.
+- All elements of Oldham Town Centre should feel comfortable, safe and welcoming to all and welcoming to all taking account of relevant standards and guidance. - New areas of public realm must carefully consider the use of lighting, overlooking onto routes, clear signage and a choice of routes to ensure spaces are inclusive. - The public realm must feel well loved and well managed to ensure all feel welcome to visit. - The Safer Parks for Women and Girls Guidance document provides an invaluable resource for all public realm design, and should be referred to for all public realm design. - New lighting must be planned carefully to ensure residential amenity is maintained and energy consumption minimised.